 A gray water holding tank is for kitchen sink, lavatory and tub/shower water; a waste holding tank is for the toilet.
 Each should be emptied frequently, always in a specified dumping station.
 Most campgrounds are equipped with dumping stations, often at each campsite; many service stations also have waste dumping stations.
-Avoid having to dump tanks too often by using restroom facilities when available.
 You can prevent unnecessary accumulation of solids in the waste holding tank by not putting facial tissues or similar items into the toilet.